valentinsulzer/PyBaMM.jl/README.md

 ## Installation

-To install PyBaMM.jl, first you need to separately install the pybamm package in a virtual/condaenvironment.
+If you're using MacOS or Windows and have PyCall set to default settings, PyBaMM will be automatically installed when PyBaMM.jl is installed via Pkg.
+To automatically install PyBaMM on linux, just set ENV["PYTHON"]="", build PyCall.jl, and then rebuild PyBaMM.jl.

+If you want to bring your own python, or want to use the system Python on linux, you'll need to install your own PyBaMM.
 Since the PyBaMM/Julia integration is a WIP, this requires downloading a specific branch from git:
 For example, in Linux/Julia do

 ```bash